Quick Stats

 Overview

 The Donald and Alice Noble Foundation was established in 1990 by Donald E. Noble, former CEO of Rubbermaid (1959-1980), and his wife Alice M. Noble.
-The foundation currently manages assets of $21.4 million and made charitable disbursements of $1,189,670 in 2024.
+The foundation currently manages assets of approximately $19.3 million and made charitable disbursements of $1,082,987 in its 2023 tax year per its 990-PF filing.
 The foundation is now run by the couple's son David D. Noble and his wife Gayle Noble (a Mandel School alumna).
-The foundation's grant-making focuses on arts and culture, education, human services, and mental health care, with a particular emphasis on organizations serving rural Wayne County, Ohio.
+The foundation's grant-making focuses on arts and culture, education, human services, and mental health care, with a particular emphasis on organisations serving rural Wayne County, Ohio.
 The foundation's most visible legacy is the Alice Noble Ice Arena, a $5.4 million facility donated to the Wooster community in 2002.
-The foundation operates on an invitation-only basis, making contributions exclusively to preselected charitable organizations with which they have established relationships.
+The foundation operates on an invitation-only basis, making contributions exclusively to preselected charitable organisations with which they have established relationships.

 Funding Priorities

-The foundation does not operate formal grant programs with specific application cycles.
-All grants are made at the discretion of the foundation trustees to preselected organizations.
+The foundation does not operate formal grant programmes with specific application cycles.
+All grants are made at the discretion of the foundation trustees to preselected organisations.

 - Grant range: $1,000 - $459,673